IMAGINING THE UNIVERSE

 This book reveals how the universe – from the Neolithic Period to the present day – has captivated our imaginations.
 In pictures.

-With essays by Barbara Baert, Abdelkader Benali, Thomas Hertog, Jan van der Stock, and many others, it will be available for purchase starting 22 October.
+With essays by Barbara Baert, Abdelkader Benali, Thomas Hertog, Jan van der Stock, and many others.

 - Online, they are €44.95 with a BANG!
 Combo ticket purchase.